EUROPEAN PEAR RUST

 WHAT IT IS: Juniper Tree Fungus

 FACT: the rust fungus needs both the pear and juniper tree to complete its life cycle.
 Pear rust is even a regulated disease in some countries.

-THE SCIENTIFIC DETAILS of a Rust Fungus
+THE DETAILS: Rust Fungus

 Fruit may be affected, but this is much less common.
 In mainland Europe, the fungus can also cause perianal lesions, or cankers on the branches, which can be damaging to young trees in particular.

-On junipers: Recurring cankers on stems and branches that produce orange, horn-like outgrowths in spring.
+On Junipers: Recurring cankers on stems and branches that produce orange, horn-like outgrowths in spring.
 This is more prominent following periods of high humidity.